Dazcam/Bioinformatics-tutorials/pages/fastqc.md

 install a file trasfer package such as [Filezilla](https://filezilla-project.org) and transferring the html from the cluster to you machine.

 ***

 ### Common failures during QC

-Often you will find that fastq files fail QCing as the reads still have adapters attached to them.
+Often you will find that fastq files fail QC as the reads still have adapters attached to them.
 Adapters are essentially barcodes that are added to the reads in order that the sequencer can identify one read from the other.
-Most modern sequencers remove recognise adater sequences and remove them from the fastq files automatically, but for data generated on older machines these need to be removed programmatically.
+Most modern sequencers recognise adapter sequences and remove them from the fastq files automatically, but for data generated on older machines these need to be removed programmatically.
 See the [Trim Adapter](pages/trim_adapter.html) section for an explanation of how to do this.

+***

 Move on to [Trim adapters]({{ site.baseurl }}/pages/trim_adapters.html), or back to [SRA to fastq]({{ site.baseurl }}/pages/SRA_2_fastq.html).